haha321-haha/-periodhub-v2/content/articles/en/menstrual-pain-emergency-medication-guide.md

 Menstrual pain is a common issue many women face during their periods, sometimes severely affecting daily life and work.
 To help you quickly relieve pain at critical moments, this guide will detail over-the-counter medication options, carrying compliance guidelines, emergency medication decision processes, and safe usage precautions.
 Whether you're at school, workplace, or traveling, this guide will help you prepare adequately.

+> 💡 **Basic Preparation**: If you're new to menstrual pain medication, we recommend first reading our [Complete Safe Medication Guide for Dysmenorrhea](/en/downloads/medication-guide) to understand basic medication knowledge and safety precautions.

 ## 1. Over-the-Counter Medication Selection Guide

 ### 1.1 Ibuprofen-Based Medications

 **Mechanism of Action**:
 Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID) that reduces pain and inflammation by inhibiting prostaglandin synthesis.
 According to Mayo Clinic research, ibuprofen is effective for 92% of menstrual pain patients.

+> 📚 **Learn More**: For detailed usage methods, dosage comparisons, and safety guidelines for ibuprofen, please refer to the professional comparison tables in our [Complete Safe Medication Guide for Dysmenorrhea](/en/downloads/medication-guide).

 **Suitable Population**:
 - Moderate to severe menstrual pain